Steps for sucessful atrial pacing

 Figure : Technique for withdrawing the J-Stylet from an atrial lead.
 One hand is used to hold the lead tightly in place and the other hand to pull out the stylet.
 Initial withdrawal has to be very slow.
 It should be done under fluroscopy because witnessing the wriggling movement of the lead while stylet comes out confirms good fixation of the lead.

 Unexplained central pricking type chest pain after atrial pacing should prompt lead re-positioning.
-On table echocardiography is recommended before and after lead re-positioning to exclude bleeding.
 If the patient is on anticoagulants or anti-platelets, they should be temporarily withheld if not absolutely necessary – even in the absence of acute pericardial bleeding – as delayed bleeding may occur.
-Such patients warrant a repeat echocardiograph before discharge
+Such patients warrant an echocardiograph in the ward.

 If the pacing is for pure sinus node dysfunction, AAIR pacing can be considered (although dual chamber pacing is preferred).
 To pace in AAIR, one has to be absolutely sure that there is no current AV nodal disease.
 We assess this in two ways – Non invasively with Holter and Exercise testing and invasively during implantation of device.
 If holter and exercise ECG shows only evidence of sinus node dysfunction, we plan for an AAIR system and do intra-operative reconfirmation of AV nodal function.
 The intra-operative method is described below.